 There’s little in Peter Rabbit 2’s plot that will feel “new” to filmgoers familiar with modern-day family friendly entertainment, and it’s unlikely that the sequel will have much staying power or be seen as a new shining standard for the subgenre in a few year’s time, but all that matters at the moment is that it delivers diverting fun for the time being, and on that front, The Runaway succeeds splendidly.
 Here’s hoping we don’t have to wait another three years for another amusing adventure with Peter and his garden gang, as Sony has struck gold with a series that not only keeps kids happy, but has some pleasures for parents to appreciate as well.

-Peter Rabbit 2: The Runaway is now available to watch in theaters worldwide.
+Peter Rabbit 2: The Runaway is now available to watch on digital and on demand.